vashshawn/Pingvin-master/doc/getting-started.md

 To receive DOGE, you need an address that is securely derived from a private key through a series of automatic, cryptographic operations.
 The *address* can be shared with anyone to receive DOGE, but the *private key* is  sensitive information that allows anyone that knows it to spend the DOGE on the associated address.

-By default, the Dogecoin Core software will automatically create an address for you and securely store the private key in the wallet file.
+By default, the Pingvincoin Core software will automatically create an address for you and securely store the private key in the wallet file.

 You can list wallet addresses using `getaddressesbyaccount`: